Cselwood/dnd-diceroller/README.md

  ## Installation

- Installation incomplete, as executable file being developed.
+ Installation guide incomplete.
+Current plan is to develop an executable!
 For current build, download these two dependencies:
  Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Python and tkinter.

  ```bash